tanksdude/tanks-game/tanks-game/docs/custom-powers.md

 First, do `modifiedDeathHandling_Enable` to enable this feature.

-`modifiedDeathHandling_DurationSubtract <amount>`: The amount of "life force" to subtract when taking a hit.
+`modifiedDeathHandling_DurationSubtractPercent <amount>`: The percent of "life force" to subtract when taking a hit.
 "Life force" in this case is just the time left on the power.
-For example, Shield sets this to 50, so it can theoretically save the tank from 10 hits.
-Barrier sets this to 500, so it can only prevent one death (actually it *always* prevents one death regardless of how much time is left but that's not the point).
+For example, Shield sets this to 0.1, so it can theoretically save the tank from 10 hits.
+Barrier sets this to 1.0, so it can only prevent one death.

 ### Tank-specific changes